RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/motivation.md

 ## What is CryptoVerif?
 > formalizes sequence of games (game hopping)
 > computes bound on advantage
+> pi calculus language?
+> interactive mode

 ## Why you should learn about it
 > confirm your manual proofs